Session 3 - Module A: Advanced Orchestration Patterns¶

 }

 Integration results combine synthesized data with comprehensive metadata.
-Quality metrics provide confidence indicators, while metadata tracks processing statistics for audit and optimization purposes.
+Quality metrics provide confidence indicators for data reliability, while metadata tracks processing statistics for audit and optimization purposes in enterprise data environments.

 return {